Blake Shelton Allegedly Needs A ‘Break’ From Gwen Stefani Before Getting Married

 “Gwen has said they both want something more low-key than their first weddings.
 It would likely be at Blake’s ranch [in Oklahoma] or in the backyard.
 Gwen doesn’t really care, she is just in love with Blake and their life together,” said the insider.

 Blake Shelton is indeed heading out on tour — that much is true.
-The “Doing It To Country Songs Tour” kicks off on February 16 in Bakersfield, California.
+The “Doing It to Country Songs Tour” kicks off on February 16 in Bakersfield, California.
 There are over two dozen city stops before Blake and his crew will perform at their last venue in Colorado on September 16.

 Blake Shelton and Gwen Stefani will be back together again on the new season of The Voice, which Blake will be able to film around his tour dates.
 The live shows come later on in the year, so the timing should work out just fine.